Fruit Pizza

 Can I make fruit pizza the day before?

-If you want to get a head start, you can make parts of this recipe a day in advance!
+If you want to get a head start, you can make parts of this easy fruit pizza recipe a day in advance!

 You can make and bake the crust and then cool it to room temperature.
 Cover it tightly with plastic wrap and store it in the refrigerator overnight.

-Wait to frost and decorate the pizza until the next day.
-This will ensure your pizza doesn’t get soggy.
+Wait to frost and decorate the pizza until the day you plan to serve it.
+This will ensure your pizza won’t be soggy.

 Wait to add the frosting and fruit until you are ready to serve the fruit pizza.
-Also, be sure to pat the fruit dry and avoid using fruit that is really watery.
+It is also important to pat the fruit dry and avoid using fruit that is really watery.

 Yes, I’ve tested this recipe with premade dough and it works well.
 I use dough that is already portioned into 24 cookie dough balls – just press them into the pan to make one unified crust.

 If you use the prepared dough, reduce the baking time to about 10 minutes.
-The crust won’t be as thick as the homemade one but it will work fine.
+The sugar cookie base won’t be as thick as the homemade one but it will work fine.

 How long do leftovers keep?